 Dumbledore appeared with a soft pop on a small grassy field.
 He held his wand at the ready and look serious.

-"This is not Fiendfyre."
-Dumbledore muttered as he place cooling charms on himself to prevent getting burned.
+"This is not Fiendfyre," Dumbledore muttered as he places cooling charms on himself to prevent getting burned.
 Every gut feeling was telling him to turn back and run.
-The winds were howling as if they were pained and it hurt Dumbledore's ears as he listened.
+The winds were howling as if they were pained, and it hurt Dumbledore's ears as he listened.

-"Professor Dumbledore, thank Merlin you've arrived.
+"Professor Dumbledore, thank Merlin, you've arrived.
 We can't stop the Fiendfyre from spreading.
-We're trying to assist the muggle authorities in evacuating the area but it won't do us much good if this fire keeps spreading."
-A member of the Accidental Magic Reversal Squad said as he ran up to Dumbledore.
+We're trying to assist the muggle authorities in evacuating the area.
+Still, it won't do us much good if this fire keeps spreading," A member of the Accidental Magic Reversal Squad said as he ran up to Dumbledore.

-Dumbledore grabbed the Elder Wand with both hands and poured as much power as he could into the spell.
-All hopes of killing the flames seem to vanish when the flames seemed to gather as one and launch at high speeds towards Dumbledore.
+Dumbledore grabbed the Elder Wand with both hands and poured as much power as possible into the spell.
+All hopes of killing the flames seem to vanish when the flames appeared to gather as one and launch at high speeds towards Dumbledore.
 It was devouring all in its path and destroying anything that it was touching.

-"Indeed."
-Dumbledore said calmly.
+"Indeed," Dumbledore said calmly.
 He was looking at his right hand and could see magical burns on his skin.
-The fire was able to reach him but he was lucky that the fire died out the way it did before it consumed him.
-"Best we have a look around.
+The fire reached him, but he was lucky that the fire died out the way it did before it consumed him.
+"Best, we have a look around.
 There could still be muggles in the area."
 Dumbledore stated as he walked forward.

-"Yes, yes of course Professor."
-A witch said and they all began to move forward.
+"Yes, yes, of course, Professor."
+A witch said, and they all began to move forward.
 In the distance, several houses could be seen badly burnt.
 Scorches of black burns all over their broken homes.
-Some were destroyed completely.
-Other were still intact, although just barely.
+Some were obliterated.
+Others were still intact, although just barely.

 Dumbledore headed towards the homes to look around.
-Several witches and wizards were behind to help some muggles that were coughing and showing signs of burns and smoke on their bodies.
+Several witches and wizards were behind to help some muggles coughing and showing signs of burns and smoke on their bodies.

 Dumbledore paused for a moment as he felt a rather powerful magical signature nearby.

-Acting on instincts Dumbledore banished his wand and conjured a magical stretcher.
-She fell down without landing on the floor.
+Acting on instincts, Dumbledore banished his wand and conjured a magical stretcher.
+She fell without landing on the floor.
 Dumbledore paused, unsure what to do at this newfound discovery of a young witch - one who seemed to be more powerful than himself.